Doxify/hash_table/README.md

 # Hash Table
-This is a simple hash table implementation written in C. Originally this was created for one of my school projects but I spent a good amount of time on it and I plan on reusing it in the future so I decided to make a repository for it.
+This is a simple hash table implementation written in C.

 ## Structure